hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - local DNS queries to your existing local DNS servers and forwarders
   - feature of web policies to ensure that domains are blocked when they host malware, command and control, phishing, and more threats: <span style="color: #bb6600;">security category blocking</span>
   - security solution protects remote users against phising attacks when not connected to the VPN: <span style="color: #bb6600;">Umbrella</span>
+  - config to block traffic based on the subnet that the endpoint is on but it sees only the requests from its public IP address instead of each internal IP address: <span style="color: #bb6600;">set up a Cisco Umbrella virtual appliance to internally field the requests and see the traffic of each IP address</span>

 - AppDynamics